Managing chronic pain is hard enough but during the busy festive period, it can cause bad flare-ups for sufferers unless they take care.

 8. Rest, rest, and more rest, whenever you can, every little helps to recharge your batteries.
 When you feel that overwhelming urge to sleep try and get forty winks.

 11. Keep all your ‘helpful’ pain relievers on hand, be it a hot water bottle, pillow, cushion or whatever you have that helps your pain.
 Heat, heat and more heat, it works for me and it’s simple easy and inexpensive.
-This years very fashionable long hot water bottles are a great gift to add to your Santa list.
+This year these long hot water bottles are a great gift to add to your Santa list, especially for only £9

 12. Finally, keep the alcohol intake low, a hangover for someone already in pain is twice as bad and can knock you back for a few days.
-You can still drink and enjoy Christmas just drink some of the low-alcohol ranges of drinks.
+You can still drink and enjoy Christmas by just drinking some of the low-alcohol ranges of drinks.
 There are lots to choose from.